dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/migration/index.md

 To upgrade, do the following:

-01. In Solution explorer,** find the project you're migrating.
+01. In **Solution explorer**, find the project you're migrating.
 01. Right-click on the project and select **Unload Project**.
 01. Right-click on the project and select **Edit Project File**.
 01. Copy-and-paste the project XML into a text editor.
-You'll want a copy so that it's easy move content into the new project.
+You'll want a copy so that it's easy to move content into the new project.
 01. Erase the content of the file and paste in the following content:

     ```xml